AmMoPy/Medical-Appointment-No-Shows/README.md

 - Predictions (1st attempt)
 - Updates

-If you are short on time, just read the updates section!

-Notebook is also available @ [Kaggle](https://www.kaggle.com/amrmuhammad/no-shows-eda-and-predictions-who-s-to-blame).
+This notebook holds the updates section only, you can find the complete notebook @ [Kaggle](https://www.kaggle.com/amrmuhammad/no-shows-eda-and-predictions-who-s-to-blame).